src-d/lookout/docs/analyzers-examples.md

 _Please refer to [**lookout-sdk** docs](lookout-sdk.md) to see how to locally test an analyzer without accessing GitHub._

+# language-analyzer

-The **lookout-sdk** repository contains a [quickstart example](https://github.com/src-d/lookout-sdk/blob/master/examples) &mdash;implemented in Go and in Python&mdash; of an Analyzer that detects the language and number of functions for every file.
+`language-analyzer` is an example of an analyzer that detects the language and number of functions for every modified file.
+It has been implemented with Golang and with Python to serve as a canonical example of how to program your own analyzer.

+You can find its code in [lookout-sdk/examples](https://github.com/src-d/lookout-sdk/blob/master/examples).
+You can also run it from sources doing as it follows:

 ## Golang